Physics-50/Module-2/docs/index.md

 # Module 2

 This page provides an overview of the Module 2 content.
-You should use the links below to find the relevant instructions specific to each week.
+You can use the links below to find the relevant instructions specific to each week.

 + [Week 1 - Exploration and Measurement of Grating Spacing](week1)
 + [Week 2 - 2D Grating Patterns / Pixel Arrays](week2)